LogoHistorical Figure MBTI

 Te — tertiary

-Tertiary Te in an ENFP is a late-developing but potentially formidable capacity for external organization—the ability to build structures, manage resources, and coordinate people when the vision and the values demand it.
-Nothing in Diderot's biography demanded it more urgently than the Encyclopédie.
-The project required coordinating over 150 contributors—scientists, philosophers, craftsmen, physicians, economists—across more than twenty years, negotiating with publishers, managing censors, replacing collaborators who dropped out (d'Alembert resigned from the co-editorship in 1758 after the first serious wave of persecution), and continuing to produce his own enormous volume of contributions while holding the entire enterprise together.
-This was not work a purely intuitive and feeling type could do without significant organizational capacity.
+Nothing in Diderot's biography demanded tertiary Te more urgently than the Encyclopédie.
+The project required coordinating over 150 contributors —scientists, philosophers, craftsmen, physicians, economists—across more than twenty years: negotiating with publishers, managing censors, replacing collaborators who dropped out (d'Alembert resigned the co-editorship in 1758), and continuing to produce his own enormous volume of entries while holding the enterprise together.

-What saved the project, more than once, was Diderot's willingness to make unsentimental decisions.
-When the publisher Le Breton secretly censored passages from the final volumes to protect himself from the authorities—removing the most dangerous philosophical content after Diderot had already corrected the proofs—Diderot's response was one of the most anguished passages he ever wrote.
+What saved the project was Diderot's willingness to make unsentimental decisions.
+When the publisher Le Breton secretly censored passages from the final volumes after Diderot had already corrected the proofs, Diderot's response was one of the most anguished passages he ever wrote.
 But he did not collapse; he completed the project.
-Tertiary Te operates in service of dominant Ne and auxiliary Fi: it gets the work done.
-It does not lead—Diderot was not a natural executive—but when the vision and the values are clear enough, it can sustain an extraordinary organizational effort over time.
+Tertiary Te operates in service of Ne and Fi: it gets the work done.
+His years writing the Salons for Grimm's newsletter—on demand, on schedule—showed the same pattern: Te in service of someone else's structure, which suited Diderot well.

 Si